ooples/pine_script_docs/source/concepts/Repainting.rst

 `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ values are fixed, after the realtime bar closes.

-If we add a script on a chart, wait until it calculates on a number of real-time bars and then reload the page, we will sometimes see a script's plots change slightly.
+If we add a script on a chart, wait until it calculates on a number of realtime bars and then reload the page, we will sometimes see a script's plots change slightly.
 This behavior is one of a few different types of behaviors commonly referred to as *indicator repainting*.
 It is the type of repainting we are concerned with here and which we will refer to when using *repainting*.
-It is due to the fact that when certain features are used in scripts, they will calculate differently on historical and real-time bars.
+It is due to the fact that when certain features are used in scripts, they will calculate differently on historical and realtime bars.

-Other types of behavior rightly or wrongly referred to as *repainting* include plotting with a negative offset on past bars and using otherwise unavailable future information received through malformed calls to the `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ function, which can introduce data not available in real-time into script calculations.

 Not all indicators are subject to the type of repainting we discuss here.
 In most cases it depends on whether or not certain functions or language